kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

      - `limits`: Enables additional limit checking (defaults to `true`).
      - `min`: Minimum value for limit checking.
 (If not used or used incorrectly, `limits` is set to `false`.)
      - `max`: Maximum value for limit checking.
 (If not used or used incorrectly, `limits` is set to `false`.)
      - `initial_value`: Initial value of the interface.
+The value must be in a number format fo every data type.
 Mostly useful for outputs without a state interface, as this value is otherwise overridden during the first cycle.
    - An example with both state and command interfaces with all parameters:

       ```xml